This research was completed on

 Caused by faults in a single gene, boys born with XLP have an increased risk of developing life-threatening infections and some will develop a type of cancer caused lymphoma.
 Currently, the only available treatment is a bone marrow transplant – but the outcome will depend on finding a well-matched donor and carrying it out before any symptoms develop.

-“Unfortunately, a successful transplant isn’t always possible – it may happen too late or a suitable donor can’t be found,” says Dr Booth.
+“Unfortunately, a successful transplant isn’t always possible – it may happen too late or a suitable donor can’t be found,” says Professor Booth.

 Gene therapy, which involves inserting a correct copy of the gene into the patient’s own blood cells in the laboratory before transplanting them back into their body, offers hope of a new cure for XLP that doesn’t involve waiting for a donor.

 “However, the conventional approach inserts the gene into a random location in the patient’s genome and, unlike in healthy people, it is permanently switched on – which could lead to unwanted effects,” says Professor Booth.